Home

 Dr. Cranz teaches Environmental Design at the UC Berkeley Architecture Dept. Not surprisingly, she cuts a wide swath on seating, spanning history, sociology, industrial design, architecture, ergonomics, and holistic body/mind approaches – particularly the Alexander technique.

 Parts of her book are engrossing.
-In particular, her historical perspective of how chair design has evolved historically [if it is accurate] may be unmatched.
+In particular, her historical perspective of how chair design has evolved historically may be unmatched.
 Her discussion of the holistic aspects of posture is also interesting.

 That said, this book is not noteworthy for the caliber of its review of the ergonomics research on sitting postures and seating.
 Much of it is plain hogwash.